typedb/typedb-docs/05-running-typedb-cluster/01-install-and-run.md

 Each node binds to three ports: a client port which TypeDB client drivers connect to (`1729`), and two server ports (`1730` and `1731`) for server-to-server communication.

-For this tutorial, it's assumed that all three nodes are on the same virtual network and have relevant ports open and uninhibited by any firewall.
+For this tutorial, it's assumed that all three nodes are on the same virtual network and have the relevant ports open and are uninhibited by any firewall.
 The nodes have IP addresses `10.0.0.1`, `10.0.0.2` and `10.0.0.3` respectively.

 <div class="note">